darkrubiks/AI-Assessment-of-Pain-in-Newborns/README.md

 #### **5. [`train.py`](train.py)**

 After the above steps, you can run the training code.
-First make sure to create or use one of the existing `.yaml` configuration files insisde `models\configs`.
+First make sure to create or use one of the existing `.yaml` configuration files inside `models\configs`.

 Inside the `.yaml` file you can choose any optimizer from PyTorch and set its hyperparameters on the `optimizer_hyp` field.
 The same applies to Learning Rate Schedulers.
 See `models\configs\config_Tuned_NCNN.yaml` for a full example.